 Prior to shipbuilding, Quigley served as co-president of Gear.com, Inc., an Internet e-retailer specializing in the sale of name-brand sporting goods that was acquired by Overstock.com, and as Executive Director for Strategic Initiatives and Global Business Development for Teledesic LLC, a global satellite communications venture founded by Bill Gates and Craig McCaw to offer broadband access worldwide.
 Quigley served as a state senator in Washington’s Legislature from 1993-97 where he was chosen by his colleagues to chair the Health and Long-Term Care Committee.
 Quigley is active in his community and has served as a board member of the Lake Stevens County Food Bank where he played the leading role in securing a new site for the Food Bank.

 He holds a degree in political science from George Washington University and law degrees from New York University School of Law and Harvard University.

-Mark Mattke is the
+Mark Mattke is Chief Executive Officer

 of the Spokane Area Workforce Development Council (SAWDC).
 He is responsible for the design and performance of the regional talent development system, working with a broad community partnership to ensure that the dynamic workforce needs of business are met and individuals have the skills to succeed in the 21st century economy.